Katiebird Bakes

 Once I discovered the loaf pan hack was a possibility, it was only a matter of time before I tested the heck out of a small batch fudgy brownie recipe to get it juuuuust right.
 Poor me.
 Poor Brian.
 I can sense your pity from here.

-Cut brownies in a loaf pan | katiebirdbakes
+Cut brownies in the pan | katiebirdbakes

 Recipe Ingredients